So, you're interested in starting your own business online, or becoming a solopreneur.

 Skip the general Google search.

-Hit social media and test out a few classic conversion copywriting techniques on LinkedIn or Twitter.
-For example, try PAS (Pain-Agitate-solution).
+Hit social media and test out a few classic conversion copywriting techniques on LinkedIn (recommended) or Twitter.

 Step 3: Business Plan with a Twist

-Forget some big, lengthy business plan.
 Instead, create a "One-Page Action Plan" focused on a BHAG (Big, hairy, audacious goal).
-What milestones do you need to hit and when?
+What big milestones do you need to hit and when?
 What are your critical daily actions?

 Use project management tools like Trello or Notion to create a visual roadmap of your goals.